devops4me/terraform-ignition-rabbitmq-config/README.md

 ---

+Restart=always
+RestartSec=10s
+Type=notify
+NotifyAccess=all

+---

+## The [Timer] Section

+Timer units are used to schedule tasks to operate at a specific time or after a certain delay.
+This unit type replaces or supplements some of the functionality of the cron and at daemons.
+An associated unit must be provided which will be activated when the timer is reached.

+The [Timer] section of a unit file can contain some of the following directives:

+OnActiveSec=: This directive allows the associated unit to be activated relative to the .timer unit's activation.
+OnBootSec=: This directive is used to specify the amount of time after the system is booted when the associated unit should be activated.
+OnStartupSec=: This directive is similar to the above timer, but in relation to when the systemd process itself was started.
+OnUnitActiveSec=: This sets a timer according to when the associated unit was last activated.
+OnUnitInactiveSec=: This sets the timer in relation to when the associated unit was last marked as inactive.

+---

 ## Troubleshoot | Information Gathering

 Replace the string **`rabbitmq`** with the name of your service in these systemd information gathering commands.